yeomjy/river/IoT/README.md

 - C. Paduraru, R. Cristea, E. Staniloiu.
 [RiverIoT - a Framework Proposal for Fuzzing IoT Applications](https://dl.dropbox.com/s/jduj2g1xe3bv4hb/serp4iot.pdf).
 To appear in the Proc. of 3rd Int.
 Workshop on Software Engineering Research & Practices for the Internet of Things (SERP4IoT'21), co-located with ICSE'21, IEEE, 2021
 - C. Paduraru, M. Paduraru, A. Stefanescu.
 [RiverFuzzRL — An Open-Source Tool to Experiment with Reinforcement Learning for Fuzzing](http://alin.stefanescu.eu/publications/pdf/icst21.pdf).
 In Proc. of 14th IEEE Conf. on Software Testing, Verification and Validation (ICST'21), pp. 430-435, IEEE, 2021.
 - E. Staniloiu, R. Cristea, B. Ghimis.
 [IoT Fuzzing using AGAPIA and the River Framework](https://dl.dropbox.com/s/fvxuvyaw7237nb1/icsoft21.pdf).
-To appear in Proc. of 16th Int.
-Conf. on Software Technologies (ICSOFT'21), 2021
+In Proc. of 16th Int.
+Conf. on Software Technologies (ICSOFT'21), pp. 324-332, SciTePress, 2021.

 ## Future plans